 Spider Farmer SF600 and SF1000 Grow Light Review

 We start a lot of plants indoors each year.
-Since we grow dozens of new pepper varieties each year, and tons of other crops, we rely heavily on quality indoor grow lights to get them started.
+Since we grow dozens of new pepper varieties each year, among other crops, we rely on indoor grow lights to get them started.

 Since their debut in 2015, Spider Farmer has established themselves in the grow light space with high quality, reliable product lines.
 They are known for offering both commercial setups and home gardener lights.

-In this article, I’m reviewing two lights from Spider Farmer’s SF series: The SF600 and the SF1000.
+In this article, I’ll share our experience with Spider Farmer’s SF series: The SF600 and the SF1000.
 These lights take on very different form factors, and therefore are useful for different applications.

 I’ll take a look at each light’s power consumption, efficiency, recommended hanging height, and coverage area.
 Then, we’ll decide which may be more suitable for your particular growing needs.
 Let’s get started!